splunk/public-o11y-docs/logs/logviews.rst

 =============================================================================
 To add a log view or log timeline chart on a dashboard, follow these steps:

 1. Log into Log Observer and create a query.
-To learn how, see :ref:`logs-keyword` or :ref:`logs-filter-logs-by-field`.
+To learn how, see :ref:`logs-queries`.

 2. In the :strong:`Save` menu, select :strong:`Save to dashboard`.